Long poem by

 I was safe in my cover but would soon be exposed

-The enemy was advancing and soon we would all be enclosed
+The enemy was advancing and we would all be enclosed

-How bad am I hit The stuff just hit the fan
+How bad is it The stuff just hit the fan

 Hang in there the Medics are coming man